A spoiler is what it is.

 It’s a very long film, to the point that it almost feels like two different ones.
 I think Frank’s rise through the ranks and establishing his dynamic with Russell Bufalino was probably my favorite part of the film.
 Once Hoffa comes into the picture, I found myself almost waiting for the outcome to play out.
 It’s here that the length starts to affect the film, as going into another failed attempt to reconcile Hoffa with the mafia seems one too many.
 Harvey Keitel is also here as Angelo Bruno, but his role is only limited to a few scenes.
 I guess I also have to mention the de-aging technology here, but the best thing I could say it that it is not blatantly obvious so it does its job.

 Selectively recommended for an audience willing and able to take on the runtime, but specially for fans of crime films – specially mob ones.
-I believe casual fans might need an introduction to Scorcese first and this is not the most convenient film to jump into.
+I believe casual fans might need an introduction to Scorsese first and this is not the most convenient film to jump into.
 Apparently Joe Pesci came out of acting retirement for this film and I think his performance is worth the ticket.
 Definitely not for children, families or as a popcorn flick.
-This is definitely a niche movie but one that can stand with some of Scorcese’s best.
+This is definitely a niche movie but one that can stand with some of Scorsese’s best.
 Better watch it on Netflix as you will have the freedom to decide your own breaks.

 That will do for now.